EffectOrientedProgramming/book/Chapters/06_Composability.md

 ## Final Collective Criticism

+{{ TODO: better subhead name }}

 Each of original approaches gives you benefits, but you can't easily assemble a program that utilizes all of them.
-They must be manually transformed into each other .
+They must be manually transformed into each other.

 Instead of the best of all worlds, you get the pain of all worlds. eg `Closeable[Future[Either[Throwable, A]]]`